bonniepeng2002/Apollo/README.md

-# Meet Apollo, your intuitive virtual nurse
+# Meet Apollo, your intuitive virtual nurse :adhesive_bandage::iphone:
 In the age of a pandemic, limited access to healthcare is our current, devastating reality. <br>
 **Meet Apollo: our solution to this healthcare crisis, and your virtual nurse.**